siva010928/multi-chat-mcp-server/src/providers/google_chat/README.md

    > the UV package manager will be used instead (as configured in step 6).

 4. **Configure paths**:
-   - Check `provider-config.yaml` to ensure paths match your setup:
+   - Check `provider-config.yaml` in root to ensure paths match your setup:
    ```yaml
    providers:
      google_chat: